This page provides an overview on setting up and installing Phoenix FD.

 Hardware Advice for Faster Simulating

-Here's some tips to help make sure your Phoenix sims calculate as fast as possible.
+Here's some tips to help you make sure your Phoenix sims calculate as fast as possible.

 |Bus speed||Phoenix transfers huge amounts of data between memory and the CPU.
 The entire simulation grid gets processed tens to hundred times per simulation step, so the bus speed is the bottleneck in most simulations.|